-AIDA’s WISH LIST FOR BIRDS AND MAMMALS and BASIC NEEDS
+AIDA’s WISH LIST FOR MAMMALS and BIRDS BASIC NEEDS

 OUR WISH LIST AND OUR NEEDS LIST APPEAR ONE IN THE SAME.
 IN REALITY, IT IS ALL ‘NEEDED’.